-The most important writing you do for your website is in your headlines.
+The most important writing you can do for your website is invest in writing smart headlines.

 While your content is likely hundreds (or even thousands) of words, your headline is roughly seventy characters.
 It’s easy to look at that length and underestimate how important your headline is, but that would be a terrible (and common) mistake.